Loadsofskeptic/new_begginings/README.md

 </ul>
 3/15/2024
 <pre>
-i can use hypertext mark up language in here and that i've been able to do some retrieved execution i learned about how to better measure my SIR through time and efficiency I've also learned about some Cascading style sheet by having it either in-line or outline i've also enumerated the steps that i need to take
+I can use hypertext markup language on here and that I've been able to do some retrieved execution
+I learned about how to better measure my SIR through time and efficiency I've also learned about some Cascading style Sheet by having it either in-line or outline I've also enumerated the steps that I need to take
 </pre>
 3/16/2024
 <pre>
-progressed through the first course, but I skipped the last 2 course because it was mainly talking about css, i was able to finish the survey form though so i guess that's great got the certificate though also was able to study a bit for the course of learning, and dwelled on the codedex problems. but didn't study for NAT exams planning to finish atleast one certificate and then study for NAT exams but i guess lots of events will be happening
+progressed through the first course, but I skipped the last 2 course because it was mainly talking about CSS, I was able to finish the survey form though, so I guess that's great and got the certificate though also was able to study a bit for the course of learning, and dwelled on the codedex problems. but didn't study for NAT exams and I plan to finish at least one certificate and then study for NAT exams but I guess lots of events will be happening
 </pre>
 3/17/2024
 <pre>